qognitive/qcog-python-client/docs/examples/timeseries.rst

 Time Series Regression
 ======================

+Our other examples have been classification examples, but let us switch to a different regime.
+One of the most powerful features of QCML is that the same model architectures can function well across many different problem regimes.
+Here we'll apply it to time series forecasting.

-Contains the responses of a gas multisensor device deployed on the field in an Italian city.
+The data set that we are using for this example contains the responses of a gas multisensor device deployed in an Italian city.
 Hourly responses averages are recorded along with gas concentrations references from a certified analyzer.
 See the `paper <https://www.sciencedirect.com/science/article/abs/pii/S0925400507007691?via%3Dihub>`_ and `dataset <https://archive.ics.uci.edu/ml/datasets/Air+Quality>`_ for more information.

 In this example we will use QCML models to predict all observed features for a given horizon using a specified lookback window.

 Uploading the Dataset
 ----------------------

 First we need to get our hands on the data and upload it to the qognitive servers.
 We use the `UC Irvine Machine Learning Repository <https://archive.ics.uci.edu/>`_ to download and access the data.
 After that, we need to convert our datetime features, scale the data, and add lagged features.
 Each measurement is taken hourly so we will use a lookback window of 24 hours and a horizon of 24 hours.
-Since the original dataset has 15 features, we will have 15*(24+24) = 36 features in total during training and each of these will correspond to an observable operator. s
+Since the original dataset has 15 features, we will have 15*(24+24) = 720 features in total during training and each of these will correspond to an observable operator.

 We'll be using some extra packages here such as ``scikit-learn`` and ``ucimlrepo``.
 You can install these with the following command:

 .. code-block:: bash